john-usc/mungee/README.md

 $ sh mungee.sh
 ```

-This will produced files with nonsensical links in `mungeed`.
-These files, however, will have links that are localized to one server.
+This script will copy and transform files from `en` into `munged`.
+These newly produced files are documents with links that localized to one server.